codex-team/codex.notes/README.md

 ## CodeX Notes

 CodeX Notes is a crossplatform text editor, built on [Electron](https://github.com/atom/electron).
-It integrates [CodeX Editor](https://github.com/codex-team/editor) and supports cloud backups of your notes.
+It integrates [Editor.js](https://github.com/codex-team/editor.js) and supports cloud backups of your notes.

 ### Features